garrett-c714/garrett-c714/README.md

 \- Computer Science Student
 ---------------------------

 I fell in love with programming as soon as I took my first computer science course in high school.
 Ever since then I've known that I wanted to be a Software Engineer after graduating.
 I'm currently in my junior year at The Pennsylvania State University.
-This summer, I'm working at the Penn State Applied Research Lab as a Software Engineering Intern.
+This summer, I'm working at [Peraton](https://www.peraton.com/) as a Software Engineering Intern.
 Outside of the classroom, I'm a big fan of the outdoors.
 You'll find me hiking, snowboarding, or playing disc golf pretty much whenever I get the chance!

 *   🌍  I'm based in State College, PA
 *   ✉️  You can contact me at [gcox5714@gmail.com](mailto:gcox5714@gmail.com)